vishvAsa/vishvAsa.github.io/content/interests/dharma-via-vishvas.md

   - Or use my phone number

 ### USA and others
+- Use xoom.com to send money to UPI id mentioned for India above.
 - [donorbox.org/dharma-via-vishvas](https://donorbox.org/dharma-via-vishvas) (USD.
 Preferred for ACH.)
   - Charges we incur as of 2019:  No donorbox fees upto 1k$.
 Payment processing [costs](https://donorbox.org/pricing):
     - 2.9% + 30c via stripe/ paypal